Sh1v4nk/Simple-Authentication/README.md

 # Clone the repository (if you haven't already)
 git clone https://github.com/Sh1v4nk/SimpleLoginPage.git

+# Navigate to the project directory
+cd SimpleLoginPage

 # Open the login page in your web browser
 open index.html